Second homology of generalized periplectic Lie superalgebras: Kernels of The Central Extensions

-The $\mathbb{Z}/2\mathbb{Z}$-graded dihedral homology of $(R,{}^-)$ is a natrual $\mathbb{Z}/2\mathbb{Z}$-graded analogue of the dihedral homology of a unital associative algebra with anti-involution.
-It can be defined through the coinvariant complex of the Hoschild complex under certain action of the dihedral group as in \cite{Loday1998}.
+The $\mathbb{Z}/2\mathbb{Z}$-graded dihedral homology of $(R,{}^-)$ is a natural $\mathbb{Z}/2\mathbb{Z}$-graded analogue of the dihedral homology of a unital associative algebra with anti-involution.
+It can be defined as the homology of the coinvariant Hochschild complex under the action of the dihedral group as Definition~5.2.7 in \cite{Loday1998}.
 For the use in this paper, we only describe its degree one term here:

 Let $I$ be the $\Bbbk$-submodule of $R\otimes_{\Bbbk}R$ spanned by